Skip to content

 NDIS campaigners gather at Parliament House

 This is not insurance that individuals buy.
-Rather, because anyone may be born with disability, or may later suffer it due to illness or accident, the NDIS spreads the cost of supporting disabled people across the whole community.
+Rather, because anyone may be born with or develop disability, the NDIS spreads the cost of supporting the independence and social and economic participation of people with disability across the whole community.

 Prime Minister Julia Gillard, speaking for the National Disability Insurance Scheme Bill, House of Representatives, 29 November 2012: